Growing up in a home living with domestic violence can have a profound and lifelong impact

 What is the impact of Childhood Domestic Violence?

-According to extensive research, growing up in a home living with domestic violence, Childhood Domestic Violence, has a powerful and profound impact on one’s life and hopes for the future.
+According to research, growing up in a home living with domestic violence, Childhood Domestic Violence, has a powerful and profound impact on one’s life.

 CDV negatively wires a developing brain and the formation of the cognitive belief system.
 It instills a common cluster of negative beliefs that, if unchallenged, can last well into adulthood, leading to emotional & psychological, relationship, substance abuse, physical health, and career & education challenges.